Updated: 3 days ago

 This was the introduction to the Money Series, but I know there were probably some confusing things mentioned or things that I didn't explain well so pleaseeee comment down below with any questions you have!
 You can also DM me on IG if you prefer that.
 I really want people to be empowered to make financial decisions that you want and understand rather than being confused by financial jargon that banks and other professionals like to use to trap you.

-This is your reminder to create a budget and automate money into your savings account.
+*This is your reminder to create a budget and automate money into your savings account to build up an emergency fund.

 Share this with ya friends and let me know what other money topics you want to hear about!